RS-Coop/convex-optimization-project/README.md

   - Get shallow NN spambase problem working via pytorch (both)
   - Write outline for reference papers (Jaden)
   - Write the theoretic background section of the paper if time permitted (both)
+4. 03/28 - 04/04
+  - Get ARC working with pytorch (Cooper)
+  - Finish a draft of theoretic section (Jaden)
+  - Get more practice with pytorch tutorials (Jaden)
+  - Start the experiment section if time permits (both)

 ### Other plans
 - Further understand and explicitly describe the conditions and requirements on the objective function for this method.